dyllionnaire/MSP_LCD/README.md

 states driven by the COM0-3 planes, which require 2 CPU cycles each (ON/OFF).
 Thus, we need to run the LCD at 240 Hz, which we approximately achieve by dividing its clock, ACLK running @ 32kHz, with 128.

-Please note that this is a student project intended to experiment with lower-level embedded systems programming: use at your own discretion.
+Please note that this is a student project intended to experiment with embedded systems programming and re-inforce C programming techniques/style: use at your own discretion.